Dr. Cynthia Longmire

 Senior Social Scientist

-Cindy is the former human dimensions lead for the South Dakota Department of Game, Fish & Parks where she held a critical role in high-profile, complex and challenging wildlife, fish and outdoor recreation issues in the state.
-Cindy directed the department’s public engagement processes, designed and implemented survey research, assisted with strategic and long-range planning, and facilitated the integration of social and biological information in decision-making processes.
+Before her time with DJ Case, Cindy worked as a state agency human dimensions lead, where she held a critical role in high-profile, complex, and challenging wildlife, fish, and outdoor recreation issues in the state.
+Cindy directed the agency’s public engagement processes, designed and implemented survey research, assisted with strategic and long-range planning, and facilitated the integration of social and biological information in decision-making processes.
+Cindy completed a dual-title doctorate in Rural Sociology and Human Dimensions of Natural Resources and the Environment at The Pennsylvania State University.
+She holds a master’s in Forestry (policy), as well as a bachelor’s in Forestry Resource Management from the University of Tennessee.
+She is currently pursuing data science certification using the R language and environment for statistical computing and graphics online through Harvard University.

 Skills & Expertise